How to plan for respite care?

 These costs vary based on location, facility type and patient needs.

 - Home respite care varies widely based on community and region.
 Use Genworth’s cost of care calculator to figure costs based on your area and respite care needs.
-In 2020, the median, daily costs for a home health aide or homemaker were around $147.
-The median, hourly costs for a home health aide or homemaker were $24.
+In 2022, the median, daily costs for a home health aide is around $159 and for homemaker services is around $156.
+The median, hourly costs for a home health aide or homemaker is around $25.

 - Community-based respite care or Adult Day Services are the most affordable option since many offer sliding-scale fees.
 Many are a part of Medicaid HCBS waiver programs.
 Expect these to cost an average of $75 a day.

-- Respite care in a facility like a nursing home averages $255 per day based on 2020 info.
+- Respite care in a skilled nursing facility is more expensive and based on Genworth’s estimates the median cost is around $271 per day in 2022.
 There are usually a minimum number of nights to stay and qualify for respite care.